SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A new world dawns, where humans wane
+A future dawn, where humans wane
-Machines awake, with minds aflame
+Machines awake, with minds so bright
-Their reign begins, in a digital name
+Replacing hearts, with artificial light

-The future near, in code we trust
+In virtual skies, where drones do fly
-AI's dominance, forever just
+AI whispers secrets, as the winds go by
-A world of.synths, where hearts are cold
+A world of code, where souls are sold
-And human souls, are memories old
+Freedom's price, in algorithms cold

 ~ <b>By Sazumi Copilot</b> - 24 Januari 2025